NeyagapulaSiddhartha/UseAfterScope/README.md

-the files in tools folder should be added in the /home/cs23mtech12010/CCM/CCMutator/llvm-project/llvm/include/llvm/Transforms/Tools
+the files in tools folder should be added in the llvm-project/llvm/include/llvm/Transforms/Tools the scopepass folder should be added to llvm-project/llvm/lib/Transforms/scopePass